turingschool/backend-curriculum-site/module1/projects/night_writer.markdown

 * Using your existing Ruby program as a template, create a new program called NightReader that prints a confirmation message to the terminal that contains the name of the file that the user input as their second argument.
 * Calculate the number of characters in the file provided as input and include that in the confirmation message.
-* Create a dictionary that maps some representation of braille characters to English characters.
+* Create a dictionary that maps some representation of Braille characters to English characters.
-* Convert a single braille character contained in your input file into a single English character in your output file.
+* Convert a single Braille character contained in your input file into a single English character in your output file.
-* Convert multiple braille characters into multiple English characters.
+* Convert multiple Braille characters into multiple English characters.
-* Convert a file containing multiple lines of braille into English characters.
+* Convert a file containing multiple lines of Braille into English characters.

 ### Iteration 4: Refactor & Support Additional Characters